rokaskuciauskas/express-js-rest-api/README.md

 ✅ Initialize repository
 ✅ Create first dummy endpoint
 ✅ Create file upload endpoint
-🔲 Connect DB to the project
+✅ Connect DB to the project
-🔲 GET endpoint to retrieve data from DB
+✅ GET endpoint to retrieve data from DB
 🔲 POST endpoint to save data to DB
 🔲 Modularize application
 🔲 Save image to DB
 🔲 Authorization for admin
-🔲 ...
+🔲 Add TypeScript